Getting Started with Ekit¶

 - Template syntax and helpers

-- Translations with
+- i18n static translations with

 ektrans - Reusable components with partials